Skip to main content

 You can take chamomile with magnesium glycinate, and it is a classic combination.
 I view magnesium glycinate as hardware relaxation (muscles and nerves) and chamomile as software relaxation (mind and anxiety).
 Many of my patients use both at bedtime.

-Chamomile starts working within 30 to 60 minutes for acute stress, especially as a tea or extract taken on an empty stomach.
+Chamomile starts working within 30 to 60 minutes for acute stress, particularly as a tea or extract taken on an empty stomach.
 For generalized anxiety, the full benefit usually shows up after 2 to 4 weeks of consistent daily use.
 Trial duration matters.

 Chamomile is not addictive.
 Unlike benzodiazepines, it does not produce tolerance, dependence, or withdrawal.
 You can stop chamomile abruptly without any rebound anxiety, although the calming benefit will fade.